openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The Credential Format identifier MUST be `mso_mdoc`.
 * When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate `DeviceResponse` (as defined in 8.3.2.1.2.2 of [@!ISO.18013-5]), each matching to a respective DCQL query.
 Therefore, the resulting `vp_token` contains multiple `DeviceResponse` instances.
+* The Credential Issuer MAY include the MSO revocation mechanism in the issued mdoc.
+When doing so, it MUST use one of the mechanisms defined in ISO/IEC 18013-5 ([@!ISO.18013-5.second.edition]).

 ### IETF SD-JWT VC